worldcoin/iris-mpc/iris-mpc-py/README.md

 # Python Bindings

 This package provides Python bindings for some functionalities in the `iris-mpc` workspace, currently focused on execution of the HNSW k-nearest neighbors graph search algorithm over plaintext iris codes for testing and data analysis.
+For compatibility, compilation of this crate is disabled from the workspace root, but enabled from within the crate subdirectory via the Cargo default feature flag `enable`.

 ## Installation